FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a name="streamarecordingfile"></a>
 # **StreamARecordingFile**
-> System.IO.Stream StreamARecordingFile (string accountId, string recordingId)
+> System.IO.Stream StreamARecordingFile (string recordingId)

 Stream a Recording File